xfvelocity/build-a-dream/README.md

 # Build A-Dream

-To see the latest version of this website which has been converted to Astro, please change to the `astro` branch
+This is a legacy version of the website which is currently live.
+To see the latest version of this website which has been converted to Astro, please change to the `astro` branch.